heitor-sg5/huckel_solver/README.md

 Assumptions:
 - There are only π-electrons
 - Each atom contributes one p-orbital
-- Only nearest-neighbour orbital interacts
+- Only nearest-neighbour orbitals interact
 - No orbital overlap
 - Two empirical parameters are used:
     - α: atomic orbital energy
     - β: resonance integral between bonded atoms

-Hückel Hamiltonian
-The Hamiltonian matrix is defined as:

 The Hückel Hamiltonian matrix is defined as: